Zelenskiy, Erdogan to discuss grain deal, prisoner swaps - Turkish official

 Russia, angry about aspects of the grain deal's implementation, has threatened not to allow its further extension beyond July 17.

-As well as the grain deal and a possible prisoner swap, Erdogan and Zelenskiy will also discuss efforts to end the war in Ukraine, the senior Turkish official said.
+As well as the grain deal and a possible prisoner swap, Erdogan and Zelenskiy will discuss efforts to end the war, the senior Turkish official said.

 Turkey, a NATO member, has managed to retain cordial relations with both Russia and Ukraine over the past 16 months of the war and last year it helped to broker prisoner exchanges.